MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch.md

     }
 ```

+## Storing the results of the leaderboard request

-After confirming that there are no errors, store the results of the leaderboard request which are found in `statArgs.EventData.EventArgs.Result`. `Result` is a `LeaderBoardResult` object which contains the data you need to populate your leaderboard.
+After confirming that there are no errors, store the results of the leaderboard request, which are found in `statArgs.EventData.EventArgs.Result`. `Result` is a `LeaderBoardResult` object which contains the data you need to populate your leaderboard.

 In our example code, we will extract this data and send it to another function called `LoadResult()`: